R2xpdGNo/Reverse_TCP_Program/README.md

 SERVER_PORT: Choose whatever port you wish to open a tcp connection on.
 Make sure "Client.py" port is the same as your "Server.py" port.

 ## Contact
+Feel Free to email me with any questions:
 R2xpdGNo@proton.com

 ## TODO